JatinJ305/VirtualClassroomManager/README.md

 Console Outputs

-1.Classroom Addition: Classroom [Name] has been created.
+1. Classroom Addition: Classroom [Name] has been created.

-2.Student Addition: Student [ID] has been enrolled in [Class Name].
+2. Student Addition: Student [ID] has been enrolled in [Class Name].

-3.Assignment Scheduled: Assignment for [Class Name] has been scheduled.
+3. Assignment Scheduled: Assignment for [Class Name] has been scheduled.

-4.Assignment Submission: Assignment submitted by Student [ID] in [Class Name].
+4. Assignment Submission: Assignment submitted by Student [ID] in [Class Name].